 Very popular method.
 You can divide a big list into a number of bits or chunks.
 For example, to remember a mobile number of ten digits, people usually split it to three or more chunks.

-This involves the principal of association.
-First make a list of ten or twenty convenient pegs or key words that you can easily recall in the right sequence.
+This involves the principle of association.
+First, make a list of ten or twenty convenient pegs or keywords that you can easily recall in the right sequence.
 For example, in alphabetical order, ant, butterfly, cat, dog, elephant, fox, and so on (Living beings are arranged).
 Cartoons also help in pegging.

-This is the best method for that student, who want to learn very complicated topics.
+This is the best method for students who want to learn very complicated topics.
 When you blog about any topic, you use all the nine methods listed above in your post.
-I got blogging, superior method to other nine.
+I got blogging, a superior method to the other nine.